-During my last year of undergraduate, I had to take one last writing class.
+During my final year of undergraduate, I had to take one last writing class.
 I decided to try to write a paper about yuri because I was playing through Kindred Spirits on the Roof at the time and was enjoying it immensely.
 We had to present our topics to the class while my peers provided suggestions and different angles I could adopt in an online document.
 After my presentation, I saw that several individuals wrote down that I could talk about yuri as a fetish.

 What I learned from that experience is that some individuals believe that yuri is something to be fantasized about, that two girls kissing and groping each other is a turn-on.
-Well, it certainly can be, but I can’t say I’m a fan of series that milk such interactions for viewership.
+Well, it certainly can be, but I can’t say I’m a fan of series that explicitly and shamelessly milk such interactions for viewership.